Hyyote/In-depth-Windows-tweaking/README.md

    - This can only be done with System Privileges, so it's best to use NSudo or something similar.<br>
 colorcpl -> All Profiles -> delete everything under ICC Profiles

+Use limited RGB mode with the lowest visibly acceptable color depth in your GPU's software.

 <br>
 <br>